-IBM said its latest push into the hybrid and multi-cloud market is setting the stage for new channel opportunities.
+IBM said its latest push into the hybrid and multi-cloud market is setting the stage for channel opportunities.

-The company this week revealed IBM Cloud Paks, a new set of IBM software offerings containerized on Red Hat OpenShift.
+The company this week revealed IBM Cloud Paks, a set of IBM software offerings containerized on Red Hat OpenShift.
 According to IBM, Cloud Paks aim to help customers migrate, integrate and modernize applications in multiple-cloud environments.

 Those environments include public clouds such as AWS, Azure, Google Cloud Platform, Alibaba and IBM Cloud, as well as private clouds.
 The Cloud Paks launch follows on the heels of IBM closing its $34 billion Red Hat acquisition in July and is part of a broader strategy to make its software portfolio cloud-native and OpenShift-enabled.